vikejs/vike/examples/cloudflare-workers-react-full/readme.md

 ```
 [WARNING] Enabling node.js compatibility mode for built-ins and globals.
 This is experimental and has serious tradeoffs.
 ```
-We can safely ignore it (the only Node.js shims used are all robust).

-> The Node.js shims add around `200KB`-`300KB` to your worker code, which is significant considering the `1MB` limit.
+But we can safely ignore the warning (the only Node.js shims used are all robust).
+However, the Node.js shims add around `200KB`-`300KB` to your worker code, which is significant considering the `1MB` limit.
 There is work-in-progress to remove the need for Node.js shims, see [#445](https://github.com/brillout/vite-plugin-ssr/issues/445).